-818. The standard method specifications for Credit risk apply both to the MAV and GAAP Plus approaches.
-Under GAAP Plus, debt securities that are included in the AOCI adjustment to capital resources should be reported on an amortised cost basis for purposes of determining the Credit risk charge.
-The credit risk factor will be applied to the amortised cost balances in order to remain consistent with the valuation method reflected in capital resources.
-IAIGs that follow either the US GAAP or Japan GAAP Plus approaches and have identified debt security investments that are included in their AOCI adjustment to capital resources in the worksheet ICS Balance Sheet.GAAP+ are requested to record these investments in the Credit risk tables on an amortised cost basis.
+- 826. The standard method specifications for Credit risk apply for all GAAP Plus approaches.
+Debt securities that are included in the AOCI adjustment to capital resources should be reported on an amortised cost basis for purposes of determining the Credit risk charge.
+The credit risk factor will be applied to the amortised cost balances in order to remain consistent with the valuation method reflected in capital resources. - 827.
+IAIGs that have identified debt security investments that are included in their AOCI adjustment to capital resources in the worksheet ICS Balance Sheet.GAAP+ are requested to record these investments in the Credit risk tables on an amortised cost basis.
 All other investments should continue to be recorded on the same basis as what is reported in the balance sheet, whether that be cost or fair value.
 A check has been built into the table such that the amount reported as the AOCI adjustment should equal the difference between debt security investments reported in the Credit risk tables versus the balance sheet.